greglook/solanum/README.md

 ```

 Data sources can also be output from commands, and metrics can be generated
-directly (for example, to calculate percentages or rates from previously
+directly - for example, to calculate percentages or rates from previously
 recorded metrics.
 See the files in the `etc` directory for more examples.

 ## License